Solomon's Temple: Molten Sea

 According to the Bible, it stood in the south-eastern corner of the inner court.
 It was five cubits high, ten cubits in diameter from brim to brim, and thirty cubits in circumference.
 The brim was "like the calyx of a lily" and turned outward "about an hand breadth"; or about four inches.
 It was placed on the backs of twelve oxen, standing with their faces outward.

 The Book of Kings states that it contains 2000 baths (90 cubic meters), while Chronicles (2 Chr.
 4:5–6) states it can hold up to 3000 baths (136 cubic meters) and states that its purpose was to afford opportunity for the purification by immersion of the bodies of the priests.
 The fact that it was a washbasin that was too large to enter from above lends to the idea that water would likely have flowed from it down into a subcontainer beneath.

 The water was originally supplied by the Gibeonites but was afterwards brought by a conduit from Solomon's Pools.
 The molten sea was made of brass or bronze that which Solomon had taken from the captured cities of Hadadezer ben Rehob, king of Zobah.
 Ahaz later removed this laver from the oxen and placed it on a stone pavement.
 It was destroyed by the Neo-Babylonian Empire.

 Also outside the temple were 10 lavers, each of which held "forty baths" (1 Kings 7:38), resting on portable holders made of bronze, provided with wheels, and ornamented with figures of lions, cherubim, and palm-trees.
 The author of the books of the Kings describes their minute details with great interest (1 Kings 7:27–37).
 Josephus reported that the vessels in the Temple were composed of orichalcum covered in gold in Antiquities of the Jews.

+Many have built models of the Temple.
+A few can be seen here.